OpenLineage/OpenLineage/proposals/168/making_spark_visitors_extensible.md

    the `OutputDataset`s

 `InputDatasetFacet`s and `OutputDatasetFacet`s will be attached to _any_ `InputDataset` or `OutputDataset` found for the event.
-This is because facets may be constructed from generic information that is not specifi**cally tied to a Dataset.
-For example, `OutputStatisticsOutputDatasetFacet`s are created from `TaskMetrics` attached to** the last `StageInfo` for a given job execution.
+This is because facets may be constructed from generic information that is not specifically tied to a Dataset.
+For example, `OutputStatisticsOutputDatasetFacet`s are created from `TaskMetrics` attached to the last `StageInfo` for a given job execution.
 However, the `OutputDataset` is constructed by reading the `LogicalPlan`.
 There's no way to tie the output metrics in the `StageInfo` to the `OutputDataset` in the `LogicalPlan` except by inference.
 Similarly, input metrics can be found in the `StageInfo` for the stage that reads a dataset and the `InputDataset` can